vetronics/messages_automation/README.md

 ## 🔰 Getting Started
 1. Ensure all requirements are installed
 2. Review ethical guidelines and usage policies
+3. **Important**: Modify the application name in the script to match your messaging service:
+   - For WhatsApp Desktop: Change to "whatsapp"
+   - For Signal: Change to "signal"
+   - For other applications: Use appropriate application name
-3. Run the script and follow the interactive prompts
+4. Run the script and follow the interactive prompts
-4. Monitor the automation process
+5. Monitor the automation process

 ## ⚠️ Important Considerations
 1. **Platform Compliance**